MarkovYu/Python_For_Psychologists_24/lecture/outline.md

 ## Schedule

-Please see below for our current optimistic schedule.
-Depending on our progress, potential problems and different forms of learning, content and times might change a bit.
-Each lecture will be divided into two parts: a lecture part and a practicle part where you work on problems in groups.
+Below is the current schedule.
+Depending on our progress, challenges, and the pace of learning, the content and timing may be adjusted.
+Each session will be divided into two parts: a lecture and a practical section where you'll work on problems in groups.

 ```{note}